 Simulation is considered a clinical experience.
 An absence in simulation is the same as for all other clinical experiences.
-Students cannot be absent from the clinical unit in the morning and then come to simulation in the afternoon.
+A student that arrives late or unprepared for simulation will be given the option to stay and observe for the learning experience but will still be given a zero for the day and an absence.

-At times, students will be required to drive from hospitals to Reese and back during the clinical experience and should anticipate the need to drive back and forth.
+At times, Students will be required to drive from hospitals to Reese and back during the clinical experience and should anticipate the need to drive back and forth.